mobify/iterstuff/README.md

 even millions, so you can't fit them all into memory.
 You need to do them in batches of 1000.

-One way to iterate over the records would be something like:

     from itertools import islice
     CHUNK = 1000
     while True: